 As a parent, it’s more important than ever to teach your kids about guns and gun safety, especially if you’re a family that hunts for sport or for food.
 It’s a topic that is hugely misunderstood all across the spectrum of people, and a lot of information about firearms comes from extremely biased people with narrow minds.

-So, as a parent, be sure to teach your kids about gun accessories, take them to ranges to learn about gun safety, avoid extreme views (from other people or from the news), be aware of greater statistics than just your demographic, and work to win the war, not the battle, when it comes to firearm issues.
+So, as a parent, be sure to teach your kids about gun accessories, teach them about how to prevent misconduct involving weapons, take them to ranges to learn about gun safety, avoid extreme views (from other people or from the news), be aware of greater statistics than just your demographic, and work to win the war, not the battle, when it comes to firearm issues.